aws-samples/serverless-async-messaging-gateway/README.md

 To test, you will use a Node.js script (`bin/msg.mjs`).
 Follow these steps:

-1. Create an user at the Cognito user pool while defining the user's password (should have at least 8 characters combining uppercase, lowercase, numbers, and special):
+1. Create a user at the Cognito user pool while defining the user's password (should have at least 8 characters combining uppercase, lowercase, numbers, and special):

    `node bin/msg.mjs create-user -p <password>`